Firebladedoge229/RobloxFlagRandomizer/README.md

 # Roblox Flag Randomizer

-A program that randomizes FFlags.
+A program that randomizes a selected amount of FFlags

 ![Showcase](https://i.ibb.co/YcwVhsJ/flagrandomizer.png)